How Does Inheritance Tax Planning Work?

 Whether or not inheritance tax will be due in your estate depends on its value and the beneficiaries.
 As a starting point, the current threshold for inheritance tax (IHT) is £325,000 per person, beyond which assets are taxed at a rate of 40%.

-There are a range of ways you can reduce inheritance tax including utilising exemptions, making strategic gifts, establishing trusts, and considering investments eligible for relief.
+There are a range of strategies for effective inheritance tax planning, including utilising exemptions, making strategic gifts, establishing trusts, and considering investments eligible for relief.

 All of these strategies can be tailored to your individual circumstances to mitigate the impact of IHT on your estate.